-

 An Al-base alloy with a melting point above 500°C was newly discovered as a latent heat storage material.
 By skillfully applying chemical conversion/oxidation treatment to the micro-particles of this alloy (approx. 20 μm or larger), we have succeeded in developing core (Al-base alloy) and shell (Al2O3) type latent heat storage microcapsules (Fig. 1).
 These microcapsules have high heat storage capacity of approximately five times that of solid sensible heat storage materials, and have excellent mechanical properties.
 Since the shell is made of Al2O3, it can also be treated as a ceramic particle.
 In other words, it is an epoch-making heat storage material of which the performance can be upgraded while maintaining the current use of ceramic sensible heat storage technology.

-Takahiro Nomura Associate Professor -
+Takahiro Nomura Professor -

 Hydrogenation with Homogeneous Palladium Nanoparticle Catalyst